Lost Canadians: Causes of loss/failure to acquire Canadian citizenship

 In most cases, Lost Canadians were never aware that they were not citizens (or had lost their citizenship) until they applied for government pensions, attempted to receive healthcare or applied for passports.

+The Canadian Bar Association (CBA) has argued that the root issue in the current Canadian Citizenship Act lies in the continued reliance on outdated legal principles carried over from earlier statutes.
+In his testimony before the Senate, Amandeep Hayer, the lawyer representing the CBA, highlighted that references to old laws, such as the Naturalization Act of 1914, Canadian Citizenship Act of 1947, and the Citizenship Act of 1952, inadvertently incorporate outdated values that contribute to exclusions like those experienced by Lost Canadians.
+Hayer emphasized that in many cases, it was these references to previous laws and their associated values that resulted in the denial of citizenship to individuals who otherwise would have been entitled to it under modern standards.
+The CBA has pointed out that as long as outdated legal principles persist in the legislation, the exclusion of certain individuals will continue to be a problem.
+Additionally, during testimony before the House of Commons, witnesses echoed similar concerns, noting that the continued use of old statutory references reinforces the exclusions experienced by Lost Canadians and prevents necessary legal modernization.

-Amended Citizenship Act passage in 2008
+Citizenship Act Amendments

+2008

 On May 29, 2007, Canadian Minister of Citizenship and Immigration Diane Finley (CPC) announced her proposal to amend the Citizenship Act.
 Under the proposal, anyone naturalized in Canada since 1947 would have citizenship even if they lost it under the 1947 Act.
 Also, anyone born since 1947 outside the country to a Canadian mother or father, in or out of wedlock, would have citizenship if they are the first generation born abroad.
 Appearing before the Standing Committee on Citizenship and Immigration, Finley asserted that as of May 24, 2007, there were only 285 cases of individuals in Canada whose citizenship status needed to be resolved.
 Under the proposed legislation, anyone born before 1947 to a Canadian citizen abroad would be dealt with on a case-by-case basis; such individuals would have to apply for a ministerial permit.

 Bill C-37, which received Royal Assent on April 17, 2008, amended the Citizenship Act to give Canadian citizenship to those who lost or never had it due to certain provisions in existing and former legislation.
 The law came into effect on April 17, 2009, one year following Royal Assent.

 People who were citizens when the law came into force did not lose citizenship as a result of these amendments.
 The law was made retroactive to the time of birth or loss of citizenship, and gave citizenship to the following categories of people: